APPLICATION FAQs

 Can I wait to send you insurance until right before the event?

 All vendor applications must be completed, which includes the insurance submittal, at least 30 days before the event, otherwise the client is asked to select a replacement vendor.
-Submitting an application right before an event puts everyone under the gun and is not considerate of the venue or your client.
+Submitting an application right before an event puts everyone under the gun.
 If you're unwilling to obtain insurance, its only right to let the client know in enough time to find an alternate vendor.

 Can I call to discuss these insurance requirements?